 and Deaconess Cross Pointe.
 Exceptions to these rules can be made for end-of-life and other special circumstances.

-Deaconess Midtown Hospital, Deaconess Gateway Hospital and Deaconess Henderson Hospital
+Deaconess Midtown Hospital, Deaconess Gateway Hospital, Deaconess Henderson Hospital, and Deaconess Gibson Hospital

 - General hospital visiting hours are from 8 AM to 8 PM each day.